jabenninghoff/rtraining/README.md

 ## Overview

-**R Training:** My notes and experiences learning R and RStudio, bundled as an R package (work-in-progress).
+**R Training:** My notes and experiences learning R and RStudio, bundled as an R package (work-in-progress), and published to GitHub Pages using Quarto.

 Feel free to use and/or fork this project!